rdroro/diy-diagram-it-yourself/doc/0.1.0/README.md

 ATTRIBUTE: VALUE: The attribute of one element represented by key/value pairs.
 To separate them, you need to use ';' All elements have the defaults attributes/value:
 * name: To define the name of element.
 This name can be drawn into the element (cf. [Elements page](elements.md) to see the behavior of each element). name attributes is also used to link elements together.
 * position: To define the position of an element.
 X and Y coordinates separated by ',' See [grid.md](grid.md)
-* vertical-align: The vertical alignement of the element into the cell.
+* vertical-align: The vertical alignment of the element into the cell.
 Possible value: top, middle, bottom
-* horizontal-align: The horizontal alignement of the element into the cell.
+* horizontal-align: The horizontal alignment of the element into the cell.
 Possible value: left, middle, right

 ## Links: particular elements